tntwist/NL.Serverless.AspNetCore/Readme.md

 # NL.Serverless.AspNetCore
-This repo provides code for hosting an AspNet Core App inside an Azure Function V3 HTTP Trigger without the use of TestServer.
+This repo provides code for hosting an AspNet Core App inside an Azure Function V3 HTTP Trigger with the new isolated worker.

-I combined the solution of <a href="https://github.com/NicklausBrain">NicklausBrain</a> (original repo can be found <a href="https://github.com/NicklausBrain/serverless-core-api">here</a>) with the <a href="https://docs.microsoft.com/en-US/azure/azure-functions/functions-dotnet-dependency-injection">DI support for azure functions</a>.
-This provides a way to avoid initalizing the AspNet Core App with every incoming request.

 ## Prerequisites
+1. Will to use the new isolated dotnet worker for functions (see the [repo](https://github.com/Azure/azure-functions-dotnet-worker))
-1. .Net Core SDK >= 3.1.100
+1. .Net Core SDK >= 5.0.4
-2. Azure Function Core Tools v3
+1. Latest Azure Function Core Tools v3
 ```
 npm install -g azure-functions-core-tools@3
 ```